n1t5ua5/code-journal/journal.md

 # JANUARY 2024

+# Sunday, 01/07/24

+Couldn't help but pick up the portfolio project one more time because the resolution on the mobile versions backdrop wasn't clear enough.
+Finally found one that works for it well.
+Thought about going back to that vanilla JavaScript course again but I think it's better to let the batteries recharge some more.

 # Saturday, 01/06/24

 I've been getting carried away with my making my little portfolio site more responsive & now it really is.
 I had done almost everything planned for it before, but it was still kind of staticky.
 It's pretty late now so I'm gunna go back to reading tonight & solve some puzzles on Codecademy again.